Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Titan are $1,344 a year including full coverage.
-Comprehensive costs approximately $250 a year, collision insurance costs $400, and liability coverage is $514.
-A liability-only policy costs around $572 a year, and high-risk insurance costs around $2,900.
-Teen drivers cost the most to insure at up to $5,220 a year.
+The average insurance prices for a Nissan Titan are $1,344 every 12 months including full coverage.
+Comprehensive insurance costs approximately $250, collision costs $400, and liability insurance costs $514.
+Buying just liability costs as little as $572 a year, with insurance for high-risk drivers costing $2,900 or more.
+Teen drivers cost the most to insure at $5,220 a year or more.

 Average premium for full coverage: $1,344